haileytapia/portfolio/DiscordUserGuide.md

 Open the Discord app and sign in to your account before continuing with this guide.

-## Landing page

-When you open Discord, the landing page displays.

-## User interface

-Discord's user interface (UI) is designed to eliminate distractions and keep you focused on your conversations.
-It consists of the following elements:
+## Overview of UI

+Discord's user interface (UI) changes depending on whether you are viewing direct messages (DMs) or servers.

+If you are viewing a DM, the UI consists of the following components:

+* Navigation pane
+* Friends list
+* Chat window

+Meanwhile, if you are viewing a server, the UI consists of the following components:

+* Navigation pane
-*   1
+* Channels list
-*   2
+* Chat window
-*   3
+* Members list

+Direct messages and servers are accessible from the navigation pane The server list is located on the left-hand side of the screen and displays all the servers of which you are a member.

-Each of these elements is described in a separate section below.
+Each of these components is described in a separate section below.
 You can also select a UI element from the list above to navigate to its section.

 ![image](https://github.com/haileytapia/portfolio/assets/78626762/0f56ac1c-3d35-4642-b253-34da1800718f)

+## Direct messages

+Direct messages, or DMs, are private conversations between you and another user outside of servers.

+### Create a direct message

+Start a DM with someone by selecting their name in your Friends list and selecting Message.
+Once you've started a DM, you can chat, share files, and even make voice and video calls.

-## Server list
+## Servers

-The server list is located on the left-hand side of the screen and displays all the servers of which you are a member.

 ![Server list](ServerList.gif)